DiscoverLLM: From Executing Intents to Discovering Them: Experimental Setup

 We focus on open-ended tasks that require substantial user-assistant collaboration and iteration.
 Writing---among the most common uses of AI assistants~\citep{tamkin2024clio, zao2024people}---involves iterative composition and revision~\citep{flower1981cognitive}.
 Visual creation tasks like SVG drawing share similar properties: users often concretize preferences through exploration~\citep{lee2010designing}.

-We construct datasets from existing artifact sources: \textbf{Creative Writing}~\citep{fan2018hierarchical}\footnote{\url{https://huggingface.co/datasets/euclaise/WritingPrompts_preferences}} (i.e., user posts in the r/WritingPrompts subreddit), \textbf{Technical Writing}~\citep{roberts2021media} (i.e., existing journalistic articles), and \textbf{SVG Drawing}~\citep{xing2024llm4svg}.
+We construct datasets from existing artifact sources: \textbf{Creative Writing}~\citep{fan2018hierarchical}\footnote{We used the dataset in \url{https://huggingface.co/datasets/euclaise/WritingPrompts_preferences}} (i.e., posts in the r/WritingPrompts subreddit), \textbf{Technical Writing}~\citep{roberts2021media} (i.e., journalistic articles), and \textbf{SVG Drawing}~\citep{xing2024llm4svg}.
 From each, we sample 500 artifacts for training and 100 for evaluation.
 We use Claude Sonnet 4.5 to construct intent trees (Sec.~\ref{sec:framework_abstraction}) and Gemini 3 Flash for the user simulator (i.e., state transition and response generation in Sec.~\ref{sec:framework_evaluation}).
-Each conversation runs 5 turns.
-In evaluation, we repeat each conversation 3 times and average scores across trials.
-Details in Appendix~\ref{appendix:dataset_generation}.
+Each conversation runs 5 turns and, during evaluation, we repeat each conversation 3 times and average results.
+Further details in Appendix~\ref{appendix:dataset_generation}.